-Poultry is commercially raised with the sole intension of producing eggs and meat.
-Hence care must be taken to ensure that they are able to have a healthy growth so as to be able to fulfil the commercial requirements.
+Poultry are commercially raised with the sole intension of producing eggs and meat.
+Therefore, care must be taken to ensure that they are able to have a healthy growth so as to be able to fulfil the commercial requirements.
 While a clean and healthy environment is a major contributor to maintaining a healthy brood, diet is another area which needs to be looked into.

-For poultry the diet has to be rich in proteins and energy giving ingredients for these are the two nutrients that are majorly required by them.
-While naturally occurring food matter is important, it is generally not able to fulfil these requirements and thus feed additives being commonly used.
+For poultry the diet has to be rich in proteins and energy giving ingredients because these are the two nutrients that are majorly required by them.
+While naturally occurring food matter is important, it is generally not able to fulfil these requirements and thus feed additives are commonly used.

 Some energy providing food materials are: